 So there are a couple of different meanings to being consistent on YouTube.
 Most people assume it means having a regular upload schedule.
 But, it also means consistently uploading videos on the same kind of topic or theme with the same kind of vibe.

 Schedule Consistency On YouTube

 When most people talk about consistency, they’re talking about your schedule being consistent.
 The classic “New videos every Wednesday and Sunday!” style of consistency.

 It’s been known for a while that YouTube is trying to take the space that TV once held in our hearts before Netflix came along, so it makes sense that YouTube might prefer channels that have a strict upload schedule.
 Almost like a TV “Tonight at 9, Jenna Marbles is annoying her dogs!”.
-Of course, because the YouTube algorithm is a tricky little beast, there’s no way to know if the algorithm gives you any kind of reward for that type of on the nose consistency, but chances are with the direction YouTube is going that there could be bonus points for it.
+Of course, because the YouTube algorithm is a tricky little beast, there’s no way to know if the algorithm gives you any kind of reward for that type of on-the-nose consistency, but chances are with the direction YouTube is going, there could be bonus points for it.

 Consistency is the Key

 The consistency idea was originally one for your audience’s benefit.
 It can encourage viewers to come on YouTube at a certain time of day to get your latest video.

 The truth is, now there are a billion different ways to notify your audience when a new video is up.
 YouTube has a built-in notifications system.
 YouTubers hop onto a zillion different social media platforms to let audiences know that a new video is going live.